 State Representative ● Vermont General Assembly ● January 2019 to present

-Elected November 2018 to represent Bennington-4 district.
+First elected November 2018 to represent Bennington-4 district.
 Appointed to House Education Committee (clerk).
 Active member of Climate Solutions Caucus leadership team (House co-vice chair) and founding member of Tourism Caucus; active member of Rural Economic Development Working Group and Social Equity Caucus.
 Successfully launched broadband task force in Bennington County that led to formation of SoVT Communications Union District.
 Appointee: New England Board of Higher Education, Select Committee on Future of Public Higher Education in Vermont.
 2019 Vermont Conservation Voters Rising Star Award.

-Communications Consultant / Communications Director ● The BOMA Project ● August 2010 to December 2017
+Communications Director ● The BOMA Project ● August 2010 to December 2017

 Founder and sole proprietor ● Kathleen James Communications ● 2006 to 2010